Tad's Steaks: Founders

-Tad's was founded in 1955 (some sources say 1957) by Donald Townsend, whom Fortune called "the grandfather of the fast foods business".
+Tad's was founded in 1955 (some sources say 1954 or 1957) by Donald Townsend, whom Fortune called "the grandfather of the fast foods business".
 Townsend was born on June 20, 1908, on his parents' ranch near Medora, North Dakota.
 His father had been born Albert Sampson and took the last name of Townsend later in life.
 His mother, Lydia, was the daughter of North Dakota rancher and politician Donald Stevenson.
 It is unclear how many children Albert and Lydia had: The New York Times reported that Townsend was the oldest of five children, but The Bismarck Tribune stated he was the eldest of four sons and seven children total.

 In 1923, Townsend's family moved to Pullman, Washington, where he initially worked as a logger.
 He moved into the food industry after being injured, opening a hot dog stand in Pullman and several diners in Seattle, and then taking a job with Borden in California.
 He and his brother Neal, seven years his junior, ran a number of coffee shops, dairy bars, and fast food diners, the latter reported to be the first of their kind in the country.
 They eventually started the Cameos chain.

 In 1954, Neal and his friend Alan Tadeus Kay obtained a loan to open the first Tad's on Powell Street in San Francisco, using Kay's middle name as inspiration for the restaurant's.
 Donald is said to have made the restaurant a success, contributing his business expertise.
 By 1957, the Townsends felt the restaurant was ready to expand into a chain and opened their second location, on 42nd Street in New York, near Times Square.
 This proved to be a success and they proceeded to open other locations; within a few years, there were 28 locations including eight in New York.

 Alan Kay died not long after the Powell Street location opened.
 Neal Townsend died in 1998.
 Donald died on March 25th, 2000, at the age of 91.